 License

-Both Kimai and Super Productivity have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Super Productivity appears to have several advantages over Kimai, particularly in popularity, growth and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Super Productivity uses the MIT license, which is more permissive than Kimai's AGPL-3.0 license, potentially offering greater flexibility for commercial use and integration.